 - C3 has 17 partner organizations, many of which offer opportunities for C3 Clubs.
 C3 staff works hard to direct Clubs to these resources.

 - Club Network Clubs are eligible to apply for C3 Club Action Project grants.
 These grants include teacher stipends, project guides, and project supplies.
 Grants will be provided in the 2014-2015 school year supporting year-long projects.

 Not a Chicago Public School Teacher, but still interested in starting a club?

-Check out the C3 Student Club Project Guides here.
+Check out the C3 Student Club Single Meeting Ideas here.
 All project guides are free and open to the public.